bvn-architecture/city-labels/README.md

 ## Installing

 This, depending on your env, is either easy or horrible.
 I'm on windows, so it's horrible.
 It's OK on my personal machine where I'm in total control, but a disaster on my managed work machine.
-Installing GeoPandas is dificult on Windows.
+Installing GeoPandas is difficult on Windows.

 If you're on a Mac or Linux, everything will be easy.
 If you're on windows, I've actually been doing this using [replit](https://replit.com) and it's been great.